elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Cleanup scripts now delete PVCs instead of PVs to let the cloud controller manager handle the volume lifecycle
 - Fixed issue with the update-ips script to fail to parse port
 - Fixed ingress-nginx controller network policy for loadbalancer service and thanos remote write
+- falco-psp-rbac chart is now it's own release as it interfered with the falco charts dependency on falco-sidekick

 ### Added
 - Option to configure alerts for growing indices in OpenSearch